Tribes2-Community/tribes2wiki/src/content/docs/weapons/chaingun.md

 ### Whoring

 A common term used by chaingun opponents is "chainwhore" or "whore".
 This term is bestowed upon anyone who uses the chaingun more than their victim would like.
 This imaginary chaingun threshold is completely arbitrary and differs from person to person.
 Sometimes it will even differ for one person each time they say it.
 Some factors involved in being called a chainwhore are how long you spend using a chaingun before switching to another weapon, how many bullets you hit your opponent with, and other random things.
 The bottom line is, people don't like being killed by a chaingun.
 They believe that you should use less effective weapons, because then you are less likely to kill them, which obviously makes them happier.
-Something that you can find amusing is that those guys who say that you are a "noob" for using the chaingun actually is not that good with it themselves, and that they just don't like people who are just plain better than them, so don't take their insults personally.
-If you get really annoyed with people who call you those mean names, you can just hunt them down and cut them with it.
-Honestly, rubbing it in their faces once in a while won't hurt!=) Besides, you can safely presume they are of the lowest faction in the world of FAGS.
-Honestly.
-Just pump their faces full of hot, hot lead.
-You'll like it and want to do more.
-So go nuts!

 ### Skill